Summary

 10 total

-Wavy Linen uses linen sourced from the Baltic states, a region known for sustainable flax cultivation.
-Linen is recognized for its eco-friendly attributes, such as requiring less water and pesticides compared to other fibers.
-However, specific details about the sustainability practices of their suppliers are not provided.
+Wavy Linen emphasizes the use of linen, a sustainable fabric requiring less water and pesticides compared to cotton.
+They source linen from the Baltic states, but specific details about the sustainability practices of their suppliers are not provided.

 Wavy Linen provides some information about their sourcing and production processes, such as sourcing linen from the Baltic states and manufacturing in Lithuania.
-However, detailed traceability data, such as specific supplier information or comprehensive supply chain transparency, is not readily available.
+However, detailed traceability data, including specific supplier information and comprehensive supply chain transparency, is limited.

-Linen production generally requires less water than other textiles, and Wavy Linen's use of this material suggests a lower water footprint.
-However, the brand does not provide specific information on water conservation measures or pollution control practices in their manufacturing processes.
+While linen production generally requires less water than cotton, Wavy Linen does not provide specific information on their water usage or pollution control measures during manufacturing.

-Wavy Linen states that all products are designed, trimmed, and sewn in Lithuania, adhering to ethical fashion requirements.
-However, specific details about labor practices, fair wages, or third-party audits are not provided.
+Wavy Linen states that all products are designed, trimmed, and sewn in Lithuania, implying local production.
+However, detailed information on labor practices, fair wages, or third-party audits is not available.

-There is no publicly available information regarding Wavy Linen's energy efficiency initiatives or use of renewable energy in their production processes.
+There is no available information regarding Wavy Linen's energy consumption or use of renewable energy sources in their production processes.

-The brand does not disclose data on their overall carbon footprint or greenhouse gas emissions, making it difficult to assess their performance in this area.
+The brand does not disclose data on their overall carbon footprint or greenhouse gas emissions, making it difficult to assess their impact in this area.